matt-harvey/tabulo/README.md

 +--------+-------+-------+
 ```

-Note how the padding amount is unaffected by calling `pack`.
+Note how the padding amount is completely unaffected by the call `pack`.

 Padding can also be configured on a column-by-column basis, using the `padding` option when calling
 `add_column`: